Trump says Kennedy loss in Senate primary sign of 'Radical Left' control of Democrats and Biden

 CLICK HERE TO GET THE FOX NEWS APP

-Trump's Wednesday tweet continues to highlight one of the major points he's made in his campaign -- that establishment Democrats like Pelosi and Democratic presidential nominee Joe Biden are hostages of the more progressive elements of their party.
+Trump's Wednesday tweet continues to highlight one of the major points he's made in his campaign -- that establishment Democrats like Pelosi and Democratic presidential nominee Joe Biden are allegedly hostages of the more progressive elements of their party.

 "The Radical Left Democrats, who totally control Biden, will destroy our Country as we know it," Trump said back in mid-July.
 The Biden campaign has shot back against those allegations, and Biden addressed them in a speech Monday.